pnp/blog/content/weekly-agenda/23-02-06/index.md

 * Wednesday, 8th of February, 2023, 8:00 AM PT / 4:00 PM GMT
 * Download the [recurring invite](https://aka.ms/officeaddinscommunitycall) - we'd love to see you in the call!
-* If you can't make it this time, you can read the summary blog post including call recording here: [Microsoft 365 Platform Community Blog - Office add-in developer community call](https://pnp.github.io/blog/categories/office-add-in-developer-community-call/)
+* If you can't make it this time, you can read the summary blog post including call recording here: [Microsoft 365 and Power Platform Community Blog - Office add-in developer community call](https://pnp.github.io/blog/categories/office-add-in-developer-community-call/)

 ### Viva Connections & SharePoint Framework Community Call - 9th of February